minvws/nl-kat-coordination/rfd/0004-openkat-2.0.md

 2 uses SQL instead of datalog and you connect over the pgwire protocol.
 This means that we need to rewrite big parts of OpenKAT.
 We take this opportunity to do a general review of the OpenKAT architecture.

-## Shortcoming of current architecture
+## Current architecture

-OpenKAT currently has a complex architecture.
 The code consists of 5 modules that were previously in separate git repositories and are still treated as standalone modules in the current shared git repository.
 At https://docs.openkat.nl/basics/modules.html you can see a description of the different modules.
 Except for one component, no code is shared between these modules.